 Does the political regime experienced during youth have long lasting effects on political beliefs and preferences?
 I exploit time and country variation in political regimes in Latin America using data from the 1995 to 2010 Latinobarometer and find that exposure to non-democratic regimes during youth reduces subsequent preference for democracy, satisfaction with democracy and confidence in institutions.
 These results suggest exposure to dictatorships during formative years permanently eroded democratic values.
 Exposure to non-democratic regimes also affects self-location in an ideology scale, reducing identification with the Right and increasing identification with the Left; which suggests dictatorships also shaped the political orientation of voters.

-Exploiting new ship manifest micro data on Italian migrants to the US at the turn of the nineteenth century, this paper exploits cross-sectional variation in the size of migrant stocks across municipalities of origin to investigate the effect of network size on the characteristics of later migrant waves from the same places of origin.
-Instrumental variable estimations show that increased network size by municipality of origin is associated with a reduction in literacy for later migrants.
-Larger network size is also associated with lower immigrant age, and a higher proportion of women and agricultural workers in migratory flows.
-Results are consistent with networks reducing migration costs and increasing emigration rates for lower quality (prospective) migrants.
+This paper investigates the effect of network size on literacy levels of Italian migrants to the US at the turn of the twentieth century.
+I exploit unused ship manifest micro data and reconstruct migratory flows to the US by municipality of origin.
+This allows me to evaluate self-selection patterns at the sub-national level and by cohort, which shows positive selection for the lower tail of the literacy distribution.
+I use cross-sectional variation in the size of the migrant stock across municipalities of origin and use instrumental variables to asses measurement error.
+I find that increased migrant network size by municipality of origin is associated with a reduction in literacy for later migrants.
+Moreover, larger network size is also associated with lower immigrant age, and a higher proportion of women and agricultural workers in subsequent migratory flows.
+Results are consistent with migrant networks reducing migration costs and increasing emigration rates for lower quality (prospective) migrants.

 Work in progress